ENGworks-DEV/VisualStudioNavisworksAddinWizard/README.md

 The Visual Studio Navisworks add-in wizards provide Visual Studio templates for generating C# and VB .NET Revit add-ins.

-They enable the instantaneous and automatic generation, installation and debugging of a new Revit add-in skeleton with one single click.

 Template based on [Connessioni Training videos](https://www.youtube.com/watch?v=fbMz7roQptU).